Configuring the Score Card

-By default, the score is calculated based on the last column in your evaluation results:
+By default, the score is calculated based on the last column in your evaluation results:- If the last column contains Booleans, the score will be the percentage of

 true